BasicPrimitives/javascript/apireference/enums.md

 # Enumerations
 ## <a name="AdviserPlacementType" id="AdviserPlacementType">AdviserPlacementType</a>
 Defines leftward or rightward item placement relative to the referenced item.
-In case of assitants and advisers the referenced item is their imediate parent.
+In case of assistants and advisers the referenced item is their immediate parent.
 In case of family diagram the referenced item is spouse or sibling in the row.

 | Name | Type | Value | Description |
 | --- | --- | --- | --- |